SUN (Service User Network) : Surrey and Borders Partnership NHS Foundation Trust

 What happens at a SUN group?

-Attending a SUN peer support group helps people to get the support they need and gives them the opportunity to share their experience to help others.
+Attending a SUN facilitated support group helps people to get the support they need and gives them the opportunity to share their experience to help others.
 Each group meeting follows the same three stage format with breaks in between each stage:

 What is a RASP?

-A RASP helps SUN to understand the needs of each SUN member and how to support them.
+Regular members will support the new member to do this by encouraging them to share as much or as little as they are comfortable with.
 It clarifies the steps you take to cope with stress and any challenges in life so that SUN knows how best to help you in times of crisis.
 It also aims to support your general wellbeing and help you to plan ahead if you know you are going to be facing a difficult situation.
 Because SUN groups are about encouraging mutual support, the RASP also asks you to think about your role in supporting others and what may make this easier or harder at times.

 The role of clinicians and peer support workers at SUN groups